UWHR DEI team

 Launched in autumn 2020, this team aims to further DEI work within UWHR and across the University.
 To create lasting change and equitable and inclusive workplaces here at the UW, the team centers its efforts around developing strategies, identifying sustainable practices, improving existing policies and building community within UWHR and with our stakeholders.
 We also strive to lay a foundational groundwork by building additional DEI resources and training tools to support professional development and personal growth for all staff.

 Project oversight and direction is being provided by Ujima Donalson, assistant vice president of Total Talent Management and inclusion strategist for UWHR.
-The team will be operating within Professional & Organizational Development and will be receiving support with communications and administration from POD.
+The team operates within Professional & Organizational Development and receives support with communications and administration from POD.

 Stay tuned for more as the team’s work progresses.